Joseph Kabila: First presidential term (2006–2011)

+Second presidential term (2011–2016)

 In December 2011, Kabila was re-elected for a second term as president.
-After the results were announced on 9 December, there was violent unrest in Kinshasa and Mbuji-Mayi, where official tallies showed that a strong majority had voted for the opposition candidate Etienne Tshisekedi.
+After the results were announced on 9 December, there was violent unrest in Kinshasa and Mbuji-Mayi, where official tallies showed that a strong majority had voted for the opposition candidate Étienne Tshisekedi.
 Official observers from the Carter Center reported that returns from almost 2,000 polling stations in areas where support for Tshisekedi was strong had been lost and not included in the official results.
 They described the election as lacking credibility.
 On 20 December, Kabila was sworn in for a second term, promising to invest in infrastructure and public services.
 However, Tshisekedi maintained that the result of the election was illegitimate and said that he intended also to "swear himself in" as president.

 In January 2012, Catholic bishops in DR Congo also condemned the elections, complaining of "treachery, lies and terror", and calling on the election commission to correct "serious errors".

 On 17 January 2015, Congo's parliament passed an electoral law requiring a census before the next elections.
 On 19 January protests led by students at the University of Kinshasa broke out.
 The protests began following the announcement of a proposed law that would allow Kabila to remain in power until a national census could be conducted (elections had been planned for 2016).
 By Wednesday 21 January clashes between police and protesters had claimed at least 42 lives, although the government claimed only 15 people had been killed.

 The Senate responded to protests by striking the census requirement from its law.
 Moïse Katumbi announced in October 2015 that he would leave the ruling party due to disagreements over the scheduled election.

 Jaynet Kabila, the sister of Kabila, was named in the Panama Papers.
 Document leaks in 2016 revealed that she is a part-owner of a major Congolese television company, Digital Congo TV, through offshore subsidiaries.

 Kabila is vastly unpopular, partly because of the conflicts in the Congo, but also because of the widespread belief that he has enriched himself and his family while ignoring millions of poor Congolese.
 There have been protests against his attempts to change term limits and extend his rule.
 Harsh demonstrations erupted on 20 April 2016 in Lubumbashi, one of Congo's biggest cities.

 When Moise Katumbi, the former governor of Katanga Province in the Democratic Republic of Congo and now an opposition figure, announced that he was running for president in an election that was supposed to be held by the end of 2016, his house was surrounded by security forces wanting to arrest him.

 Although Kabila's forces have scored an important victory against one large rebel group, the M23, in 2013, many other armed groups have splintered into dangerous movements.
 And by 2016 new ones had risen, like militias in the Nyunzu area that have killed hundreds of people.